Close Menu

 Core Packing Strategy

-The 5-4-3-2-1 rule keeps your packing simple and effective.
+The 5-4-3-2-1 rule keeps packing simple and effective.
 Pack 5 tops, 4 bottoms, 3 shoes, 2 special outfits, and 1 set of accessories.
-This system works perfectly for carry-on bags and gives you enough variety without excess.
+This system works for carry-on bags and gives you enough variety without excess.

 Essential Items You Need Everywhere